 * Please note, if you want to continue on to the HND or BSc Mechanical Engineering, you will need to choose the Thermofluids 1 module.

-This mechanical engineering qualification includes around nine hours (part-time) per week in lectures, seminars and tutorials.
+This mechanical engineering qualification is taught via lectures, seminars and tutorials.
 You will also undertake practical work using specialist workshop and laboratory facilities.
 The time you are expected to commit to study may vary depending on your existing qualifications and previous experience.

 Assessment is through coursework and examinations.

 Accredited by the Institution of Mechanical Engineers.